What Is Unconscious Bias?

 What Going “All In” on Diversity and Inclusion Means

-A recent call with a law firm managing partner reminded me how law firm leaders need much more education about diversity and inclusion to skill up in these critical 21st Century topics.
-He was very passionate in stating his commitment to diversity and inclusion but when he started talking about all of the things the firm had done to advance D+I, he unwittingly revealed his ignorance on these topics.
+A recent call with a law firm managing partner reminded me how law firm leaders need much more education about diversity, equity, and inclusion to skill up in these critical 21st Century topics.
+He was very passionate in stating his commitment to DEI but when he started talking about all of the things the firm had done to advance DEI, he unwittingly revealed his ignorance on these topics.
 By listing off the traditional programs his firm was engaged in, and nothing more, he signaled to me that he and his firm were stuck in the 20th Century and had no clue what inclusion is or how to operationalize it.
-I felt really bad for him, knowing that if I was a corporate GC who was fluent in these topics, I would have the word “dinosaur” rattling around in my head during the call.
+I felt bad for him, knowing that if I was a corporate GC who was fluent in these topics, I would have the word “dinosaur” rattling around in my head during the call.
 Inside counsel do not generally hire dinosaurs or their firms.

-If you or your firm are way behind the curve on D+I, education is the place to start.
+If you or your firm are way behind the curve on DEI, education is the place to start.

 Going “all in” on diversity and inclusion means much more than just recruiting diverse lawyers to “get the numbers up.”
 It means creating an inclusive work environment that makes diversity sustainable.
-Law firms have only focused on diversity – getting people from underrepresented groups in the door.
-The harder part is making the transformational change required to make the firm inclusive, so that attorneys in underrepresented groups are retained at the same rates as white male attorneys.
+Law firms have primarily focused on diversity – getting people from underrepresented groups in the door.
+The harder part is making the transformational change required to make the firm inclusive and equitable, so that attorneys in underrepresented groups are retained at the same rates as white male attorneys.

-Unfortunately, becoming skilled in effective D+I practices takes more than attending an occasional “lunch & learn” session or conference seminar.
+Unfortunately, becoming skilled in effective DEI practices takes more than attending an occasional “lunch & learn” session or conference seminar.
 To be successful, law firm leaders need to engage in extended learning opportunities.

 The worst situation for a leader is to attend a one-off workshop at the firm on unconscious bias and have everyone wondering what the firm is doing to combat unconscious bias and looking to leaders for answers when there are none because leaders are learning the material for the first time themselves.

-Contact Kathleen for more information about her highly-engaging and thought-provoking educational workshops on unconscious bias, as well as extended workshops for leaders.
+Read more about Kathleen’s All-In DEI Leadership Program or Contact Kathleen for more information about her highly-engaging and thought-provoking educational workshops on unconscious bias and other DEI-related topics.